Is anyone else still

 What I kept noticing, over and over: the people who needed AI the most — the HR managers, the marketers, the ops coordinators — were the people getting the worst training.
 The advice was either too technical or too vague.
 The courses were built for the wrong audience.
 The gap between "AI exists" and "AI is useful to me in my actual job" was enormous, and almost no one was trying to close it.

 That's what I do now.
 Not because it's a trend.
-Because the gap is real, it's costing people real time and real career confidence, and it's genuinely fixable with the right translation layer.
+Becausethe gap is real, it's costing people real time and real career confidence, and it's genuinely fixablewith the right translation layer.

-The free guide takes 20 minutes.
+Two minutes on the diagnostic, twenty on the guide.
 The next time someone asks what you're doing with AI, you'll have an actual answer.